Las Bravo

 Las Bravo is a Mexican telenovela produced by María del Carmen Marcos for TV Azteca in 2014.

 Edith González, Mauricio Islas and Saúl Lisazo.
 Carolina Miranda, Carla Carrillo and Paulette Hernández star as the leading teen protagonists.

 As of 18 August 2014 Canal 13 started broadcasting Las Bravo weekdays at 20:00 replacing Siempre Tuya Acapulco.
 Production of Las Bravo began on 18 February 2014.

 Plot

-Las Bravo is the story of Valentina Bravo and her three daughters – rich, privileged and prejudiced women who see her fall when the patriarch of the house dies.
-Leaving exorbitant debts, the four women will be forced to be evicted from their pride and get to work managing a new business, a nightclub for women.
-The Bravo's will have to learn to get along with a group of male strippers who are just as desperate to survive.
-Along the way, the Bravo's will learn about independence, to find themselves and find love.
+Valentina, her husband and their three daughters, Adriana, Roberta and Fabiana live in a world without deprivation and with many prejudices.
+The sudden death of the father of the family leaves an exorbitant debt that Valentina and her three daughters will be forced to pay.
+This situation will make them see things very differently from what they were used to and it will be more difficult, realizing that the only way they have to get out of ruin quickly is to take over a very peculiar business: a nightclub for women.